 Speaking of close saves – if Fort Point strikes a familiar chord, perhaps you recognize it from Alfred Hitchcock's Vertigo.
 The dramatic scene when Kim Novak's character jumps into the bay and is rescued by Jimmy Stewart was shot here.

 Visit Fort Point

 Parking can be challenging.
-Alternately, park at Crissy Field near the Warming Hut.
-Even better, finish your walk along the Golden Gate Promenade with a visit here, or take the PresidiGo Shuttle to the Golden Gate Bridge Welcome Center and stroll down the Bay Trail.
+Alternately, park at Crissy Field near the Warming Hut Park Store and Café.
+Even better, finish your walk along the Golden Gate Promenade with a visit here and stroll down the Bay Trail.
 Dogs are not allowed in the fort.
 It's likely to be breezy, so layers are a must.

 Has Fort Point ever been featured in a movie?